 If you’re not careful, scammers can open loans in your name and ruin your credit score.
 Protect yourself by monitoring your credit reports regularly.

-If you’re looking to protect your credit score, you might be wondering whether to freeze or lock your credit.
-Both options have their pros and cons, so it’s important to weigh each one before making your decision.
+If you want to protect your credit score, you might wonder whether to freeze or lock your credit.
+Both options have pros and cons, so it’s important to weigh each before deciding.

-It’s important to be vigilant against identity thieves, and one way to do that is by using a credit monitoring service.
+It’s essential to be vigilant against identity thieves, and one way to do that is by using a credit monitoring service.
 But what’s the best option for you?

-There are some key differences between credit freezes and credit locks that you should be aware of.
+You should be aware of some key differences between credit freezes and credit locks.

 - What it costs: Free